- Combination skin has both oily and dry areas.

 Ingredients to look for in combination skin products

-A few ingredients are particularly useful for combination skin because they work well on both oily and dry areas and therefore can be used on the entire face.
+A few ingredients are particularly beneficial for combination skin because they work well on both oily and dry areas and therefore can be used on the entire face.

-Vitamin C is an antioxidant and photo-protectant that promotes collagen growth while brightening skin tone.
-It is one of the most multi-purpose skin care ingredients and highly beneficial to combination skin.
+Vitamin C is an antioxidant that promotes collagen growth while brightening skin tone.
+Because it is one of the most multipurpose skin care ingredients, it is highly beneficial to all skin types including combination skin.

-For both oily and dry skin, adequate hydration is crucial to maintaining skin health.
-Hyaluronic acid draws moisture into the skin to hydrate without adding any oil that causes breakouts or greasiness in your T-zone.
+For both oily and dry skin, adequate hydration is important to maintain skin health.
+Hyaluronic acid (HA) draws moisture into the skin to hydrate without adding any oil that causes breakouts or greasiness in your T-zone.
 It has also been proven to help skin retain elasticity.

-If you’re starting an anti-aging skin regimen, peptides are the perfect ingredient to begin with.
-Peptides signal to the body to produce more collagen and elastin, two proteins that keep skin looking firm and wrinkle-free.
+For an anti-aging skin regimen, peptides are a powerful ingredient to consider.
+Peptides signal the body to produce more collagen and elastin, two proteins that keep skin appearing firm and reduce the appearance of wrinkles.

 Best Exfoliants for Combination Skin

 Exfoliation is a key skin care step for combination skin.
-Regular exfoliation loosens the clogged pores and debris that contribute to acne in the oily parts of your skin.
+Regular exfoliation loosens the debris in clogged pores that contribute to acne.
 Simultaneously, it clears the dead skin cells from the dry parts of your face that can make your skin appear dull and tired.

 Best Cleansers for Combination Skin

-In addition to washing off the day’s makeup, oil and grime, a facial cleanser can provide additional benefits to balance your skin.
+In addition to washing off the day’s makeup, oil and grime, a facial cleanser can provide additional benefits to balance the skin.

 If your combination skin has very oily areas, you can use a product containing salicylic acid to regulate oil control and prevent breakouts.
-For drier skin, try a moisturizing cleanser containing hyaluronic acid or vitamin E to deeply hydrate the skin.
+For drier skin, choose a moisturizing cleanser containing hyaluronic acid (HA) or vitamin E for deep hydration.

 Best Toners for Combination Skin

-If your combination skin is usually blemish-free, you might only require a mild, balancing toner for the entire face.
-Try one containing glycerin or hyaluronic acid for extra hydration or soothing rosewater and aloe vera, the latter of which reduces redness.
+If your combination skin is usually blemish-free, you may only require a mild, balancing toner for the entire face.
+Try one containing glycerin or HA for extra hydration or soothing rosewater and aloe vera; the latter reduces redness.

 Best Moisturizers for Combination Skin

-If a middle-of-the-road moisturizer designed for normal skin leaves you under- or over-moisturized, try applying two products: a lighter one containing hyaluronic acid for the whole face and a heavier one with jojoba oil or shea butter for very dry areas.
+Instead, try applying two products: a lighter one containing HA for the entire face and a richer one with jojoba oil or shea butter for very dry areas.

 Best Anti-Aging Serums for Combination Skin

-Serums deliver concentrated amounts of anti-aging molecules to keep your skin smooth and firm.
+Serums deliver concentrated amounts of anti-aging molecules to help keep your skin smooth and firm.

-Apart from the aforementioned vitamin C and peptides, look for are vitamin E, which works with vitamin C to reduce sun damage.
-Another powerful ingredient is niacinamide, a form of vitamin B3 that has been proven to reduce fine lines and wrinkles, improve skin elasticity, brighten dark circles and reverse hyperpigmentation.
+Apart from the aforementioned vitamin C and peptides, look for vitamin E, which works with vitamin C to reduce sun damage.
+Another powerful ingredient is niacinamide, a form of vitamin B3 that has been proven to reduce fine lines and wrinkles, improve skin elasticity and reverse hyperpigmentation.

-Retinol can be harsh on sensitive or dry skin and makes your skin sensitive to light, so it should be used only at night on the areas that can tolerate it for a maximum of 2–3 times a week.
+Retinol can be harsh on sensitive or dry skin and causes skin sensitivity to light.
+Therefore, it should be used only at night on the areas that can tolerate it for a maximum of 2–3 times a week.

 Best Sunscreen Products for Combination Skin

-The daily use of a sunscreen containing at least SPF 30 is the most important part of your skin care routine—there is no better way to slow the signs of aging and keep your skin healthy.
+The daily use of a sunscreen containing at least SPF 30 is the most effective way to slow the signs of aging and maintain skin health.

-Sunscreens come in two forms: chemical and physical.
-Skin care and makeup products contain chemical sunscreens, which protect your skin by converting UV rays into heat, which then dissipates from the skin.
+Sunscreens are available in two forms: chemical and physical.
+Skin care and makeup products contain chemical sunscreens, which protect your skin by converting UV rays into heat, but are sometimes irritating to sensitive skin.

 Best Acne Products for Combination Skin

-Look for products containing salicylic acid, which reduces oil production in the skin, benzoyl peroxide and exfoliants like alpha-hydroxy acids (AHAs) and beta-hydroxy acids (BHAs).
+Look for products containing salicylic acid, benzoyl peroxide or exfoliants such as alpha-hydroxy acids (AHAs) and beta-hydroxy acids (BHAs).
 These ingredients will cleanse your skin of excess oil and debris while killing the bacteria that causes acne.